ultramsg/whatsapp-webhook-csharp/README.md

 ngrok http https://localhost:6000
 ```

-# set ultramsg Webhook URL
+# set Webhook URL

-Go to your ultramsg account for set Webhook URL after copying the ngrok url and add Route /api/ like this :
+Go to your ultramsg account for set Webhook URL after copying the ngrok url and add /api/Route like this :

 ```
 https://61-44-136-9.ngrok.io/api/
 ```

-# receive messages
+# receive WhatsApp messages

-You should be able to receive WhatsApp webhooks now .
+now You should be able to receive WhatsApp webhooks  .

 # Example json response
 ```